-The common theme: When befriending people, and becoming known to them, it is always best to follow the famous staircase model.
-One step at the time, slowly and gradually.
+The common theme: When befriending people and becoming known to them, it is always best to follow the famous staircase model.
+One step at a time, slowly and gradually.
 So when you’re at a party, talking with people, after some hours – It is natural to ask people if you can add them as friends on Facebook.
 To be “safe,” you can wait an hour or two and then add them.
 (Friendship is not dangerous, and most people are open to it)

 Future projection and Prep talk:

 If they’re busy, remember to answer that also.
-If you ask someone to hang out, and they say they can’t – it’s lame to not answer back and be silent (it seems like you are moody).
+If you ask someone to hang out, and they say they can’t – it’s lame not to answer back and be silent (it seems like you are moody).
 The solution is to have a carefree and optimistic answer like “another time, mate!”

-Invites gives options/friends because of previous snaps (my story’s) And it is friendly – You are offering something of value to another person, being warm/polite/inviting.
+Invites give options/friends because of previous snaps (my stories), And it is friendly – You are offering something of value to another person, being warm/polite/inviting.
 And you probably request it.
 When this person and maybe a few other newbies join, you take a snap with them also (after a few hours).
 And the ones that couldn’t make it will see that you are having a good time with people.

 Answering short is also something you can do to people you don’t like.
 If somebody is always busy and doesn’t say “I’m sorry, another time” or “have fun” or any of those things.
 Move on.
 Never chase.
-You only want people who want to be around you. – But this is something you really should notice BEFORE even asking for Facebook and snap.
+You only want people who want to be around you. – But this is something you should notice BEFORE even asking for Facebook and snap.

 Another concept is Ghost people and ghost activities:

 The male friends you have should be around the same level (social level).
 If there is too much of a gap – you may experience that they get jealous of you.
 And don’t introduce people to your “gangs” if they may cause trouble, like chasing girls.
 It is also good to have different social networks.
-Be part of, for example, two other “gangs” without trafficking with people between the two different groups.
+Be part of, for example, two other “gangs” without trafficking people between the two different groups.

 If you are making a social gathering on Facebook, you can talk to people on messenger first – saying, “I am having an event.
 Want to come?”
 The ones you KNOW will come can be called “the first wave.”
 Often, these are people who like or know you the best.
 After figuring out who is coming, create an event on Facebook, for example – And then invite all the people you have conversed “on one” with.
 The reason here is the “witness” effect (social proof) – Get the first wave of the event first.
-Remember to tell them to click the “coming” button Facebook, so you and others can know who is coming.
+Remember to tell them to click the “coming” button on Facebook, so you and others can know who is coming.

 A bonus of doing this is that people will understand that you are the guy who can gather people.
 Since you have done it before and can do it again, people will now put their trust in you and will join your event without thinking twice about it the next time.
 One of the “reasons” for talking to people one on one is to find out what is the best time.
-Ask, “Is there a day next week that is better?” and then you can pick that day that works best for people.
+Ask, “Is there a day next week that is better?”
+Then you can pick the day that works best for people.